Body mass index research helps you set meaningful weight loss goals.

 Why measure your waist and hips?Comparing health effects of waist and hip measurements.

-These measurements confirm the significance of health risks due to extra body weight (5-6).
 If your waist is small compared to your hips, it makes BMI less of a factor, as long as your waist is also less than half of your height.
+Learn how to take accurate waist and hip measurements.

 Waist-to-Hip Ratio charts